Georg Bachmayer

 Several examples of Bachmayer's brutality are described by Vasily Bunelik and General Officer Georges Loustaunau-Lacau:

 "The most appalling scene is in February 1945: massacre with an axe of three hundred deportees driven back from another camp.
 The most revolting methods of destruction employed by Commander S. S. Bachmayer and his deputies completed the natural work of hunger and cold."

 Bachmayer committed suicide nearby Prihetsberg (Austria) on 8 May 1945, after shooting his wife and two children.

-Bachmayers awards, decorations in the SS:
+Bachmayer's awards and decorations in the SS

 War Merit Cross 2nd Class With Swords.